vderyagin/hashes/Readme.md

 # Hashes #

 Calculate values of different hash functions for some piece of data at the same time.
-Rather efficient, as input is read only once.
+Rather efficient, as input is read only once and hashes are calculated in parallel, using all available CPU cores.

 ## Installation ##